Yashkatiyar24/E-commerce-app/README.md

 # 🛍️ Shopease - E-Commerce Mobile App

 A modern, minimalist e-commerce mobile application built with **React Native** and **Expo**.
-This app provides a seamless shopping experience with product browsing, cart management, and a multi-step checkout flow.
+This app delivers a smooth shopping experience including product browsing, cart management, swipe gestures, and a multi-step checkout flow.

 ---